aviaryan/Clipjump/Readme.md

  * Suspend Clipbaord monitoring if needed.
 (Requires Autohotkey knowledge)
  * Idiot-Proof! - Captures Clipboard entries from everywhere, whether it be an external program or PrintScreen Captures.
  * Configurable - You can change settings through a GUI
- * Portable - Carry where you go
+ * Portable , Free , Open Source

 [See Readme.txt](readme.txt)